Essential Guide To Equity Release For Care Costs

 Existing Equity Release Plans – What Happens If I Go Into Care?

-With a lifetime mortgage, you can usually continue making payments as normal while in care.
+With a lifetime mortgage, you can usually continue making payments as usual while in care.
 However, suppose your payments become unaffordable due to changes in your circumstances, such as reduced income or increased costs of living in a care home.
 In that case, some providers may allow you to suspend payments for a while.

 Home reversion plans are less flexible than lifetime mortgages regarding going into care.
 With this type of plan, you will usually have to sell your property once you enter long-term residential care and use the proceeds from the sale to pay off any remaining debt on the plan.